 Since 1950, the Joy-Lan Drive-In Movie Theater has been providing a prime movie experience.
-At this drive-in, you can enjoy back-to-back flicks Wednesday-Sunday on the largest digital screen in Pasco County, just north of Tampa Bay.
-Joy-Lan is also the last remaining drive-in theater in the county, so keep the experience alive by paying it a visit.
+At this Tampa Bay area drive-in theater, you can enjoy back-to-back flicks Wednesday-Sunday on the largest digital screen in Pasco County, just north of Tampa Bay.
+Joy-Lan is also the last remaining drive-in movie theater in the county, so keep the drive-in movie experience alive by paying it a visit.
 A concession stand serves up snacks including popcorn, hot dogs, pizza, soft drinks and more for nominal fees.
 Plan to arrive 30 minutes before showtime to snag a good spot and tune in to your local FM stereo for the audio.

 4850 S Pine Ave, Ocala, FL 34480

-- Bring blankets and pillows from home for an extra comfy movie-watching snuggle session.
-This is especially fun on a chilly night!
+- Bring blankets and pillows from home for an extra comfy movie-watching snuggle session (especially fun on a chilly night!).

 - Turn your car back on in between movies if you’re worried about your battery running low.
 Most theaters have jumper cables in the event your battery dies.

-- Snack bar sales largely keep drive-in movie theaters in operation, so spring for the popcorn and support the theater if you can.
+- Snack bar sales largely keep drive-in movie theaters in operation.
+Spring for the popcorn and support the theater if you can.

 - Always arrive early (30-45 minutes before showtime) to stake out your spot!
 Occupancy is usually first-come first-served basis.
 Trust us, you’ll want time to get situated, set up your car or chairs, and visit the concessions for essentials like popcorn and sodas.

-- For theaters with multiple screens, you must choose one screen and stick to it.
+- For drive in movie theaters with a second screen, you must choose one screen and stick to it.
 You won’t be permitted to move about from one screen to the other.